hootnot/virtual-finance-API/docs/source/index.rst

-Virtual Finance API: the library for finance!
+Virtual API: the library for finance!
 =============================================

 .. include:: ../../README.rst